ta/bishop/README.md

 * BISHOP_GITHUB_HOOK_CHANNELS - A comma-separated list of channels where bishop should post github push messages
 * BISHOP_HEROKU_HOOK_CHANNELS - A comma-separated list of channels where bishop should post heroku deploy messages
+* BISHOP_REDMINE_HOOK_CHANNELS - A comma-separated list of channels where bishop should post redmine action messages

 ### Github Post-Receive Hooks